Classic ASP Generate PDF from HTML

 Before installation, ensure your server has:

-• Windows Server with IIS installed to host your Classic ASP site
+- Windows Server with IIS installed and Classic ASP enabled

 First, download and install the latest version of IronPDF on your server.
-You can search and obtain the library from the official IronPDF website or through NuGet if you have Visual Studio installed on the server.
-Right-click to download the package or use the following code snippet:
+You can obtain the library from the official IronPDF website or through NuGet if you have Visual Studio installed on the server.
+Download the package using the following code snippet:

 Install-Package IronPdf